TD Ameritrade vs Morgan Stanley

 Financial Planning and Investing

-All four investment firms also offer wealth management programs.
-Vanguard’s is the cheapest with a cost ranging from 0.30% to 0.05%, depending on account balance.
-A $5 million deposit in Vanguard funds, however, is required.
-Schwab and Fidelity require $500k, while Morgan Stanley’s minimum is undisclosed but could be as high as $30 million.
+All four also have wealth management options.
+Vanguard’s program is the cheapest at 0.30% to 0.05%, depending on how much you invest.
+But it requires $5 million in Vanguard funds.
+Schwab and Fidelity each need $500k, while Morgan Stanley’s requirement could be as high as $30 million (though it’s not published).

-Beyond wealth management and financial planning, there are brokerage and investment-advisory accounts.
-All four companies offer both setups.
-Because Morgan Stanley specializes in full-service investing, it has the longest list of tradable products.
-These include not only securities but also alternative investments, such as real estate, managed futures, and hedge funds.
-But Morgan Stanley’s accounts, being full-service accounts, are also the most expensive.
+Besides wealth management and planning, there are brokerage and advisory accounts.
+All four firms offer both.
+Morgan Stanley, being a full-service firm, has the biggest range of tradable products, including alternative assets like real estate, managed futures, and hedge funds.
+However, Morgan Stanley’s services cost the most because it is full service.

 morgan stanley vs fidelity